• BOOKS

 31 Wednesday Aug 2011

-Posted by Wilson Wyatt Jr. in Photography, Uncategorized
+Posted Photography, Uncategorized

-21 Sunday Aug 2011
+in21 Sunday Aug 2011

-Posted by Wilson Wyatt Jr. in Photography, Uncategorized, Writing
+Posted Photography, Uncategorized, Writing

 I am a writer and a photographer.
 Last week I captured the image, below, of an approaching storm, sensing nature’s power and the human inability to contain it.
 The photo reminded me of a poem I wrote a couple of years ago about “The Angry Word.”
 The poem, below the photo, contains both feelings and a measure of truth, especially the ending.
 There are similarities between the unintended consequences of a powerful storm…and an “angry word.”